 * Mosaic, Potash Corp sink after Russia quits top potash cartel

-* Sprint posts wider loss, but revenue rises; stock up 4 pct
+* Sprint reports wider loss but revenue rises; stock up 3 pct

 By Alison Griswold

-Mosaic Co stock was among the biggest drags on the S&P 500, sinking 18.1 percent to $43.38 after Russia's Uralkali dismantled one of the world's largest potash partnerships by pulling out of a venture with its partner in Belarus, a move it expects will cause global prices to plummet 25 percent.
+Mosaic Co stock was the S&P 500's biggest percentage decliner, falling 20 percent to $42.39 after Russia's Uralkali dismantled one of the world's largest potash partnerships by pulling out of a venture with its partner in Belarus, a move it expects will cause global prices to plummet 25 percent.
 Mosaic's slide curbed the S&P 500's gain.

-Shares of Pfizer, the largest U.S. drugmaker, rose 0.8 percent to $29.77 and helped support the S&P 500 after the company reported results.
+Shares of Pfizer, the largest U.S. drugmaker, rose 0.9 percent to $29.81, helping both the Dow and the S&P 500 advance after the company reported results.
 Pfizer's second-quarter earnings slightly exceeded estimates as the company lined up a business split that could lead to the spinoff of its generics division.

 With results in from 60 percent of S&P 500 companies, 67.4 percent have exceeded earnings expectations - in line with the average beat over the last four quarters.
 About 55 percent of companies have topped revenue expectations, more than the 48 percent of revenue beats in the past four earnings seasons but below the historical average, Thomson Reuters data showed.